google/quiver-dart/README.md

 `StreamBuffer` allows for the orderly reading of elements from a stream, such as a socket.

-`FutureGroup` is collection of Futures that signals when all its child futures have completed.
-Allows adding new Futures as long as it hasn't completed yet.
-Useful when async tasks can spwn new async tasks and you need to wait for all of them to complete.

 `FutureStream` turns a `Future<Stream>` into a `Stream` which emits the same events as the stream returned from the future.